Katsouranis rejects talk of division in Greece camp

 "There are no worries.
 The climate is and will be good.
 We are like a family and everything depends on our attitude," he said.

-"If we play as we can and are well organized, we have all the quality, experience and character to at least qualify from the group stage."
+"If we play as we can and are well organised, we have all the quality, experience and character to at least qualify from the group stage."

 Greece face Colombia, Ivory Coast and Japan in Group C in Brazil, their first match against the South Americans is on June 14 in Belo Horizonte.